ava-labs/avalanche-docs/learn/avalanche-bridge-faq.md

 #### Can I bridge assets from (network) to Avalanche?

 The Avalanche Bridge can only transfer assets between Ethereum and Avalanche.
-To get assets from another network onto Avalanche, you can:
+To get assets from another network onto Avalanche, you can do one of the following:
-1. Transfer those assets to Ethereum, and from Ethereum to Avalanche
+* Transfer those assets to Ethereum, and from Ethereum to Avalanche
-2. Use a third party bridge not created/maintained/supported by Ava Labs
+* Use a third party bridge not created/maintained/supported by Ava Labs
-3. Buy AVAX on a centralized exchange and withdraw AVAX to Avalanche, then use an AMM to swap for other assets.
+* Buy AVAX on a centralized exchange and withdraw AVAX to Avalanche, then use an AMM to swap for other assets.

 ### AEB \(Deprecated Bridge\)